lee4527/frontEnd/README.md

-this is about frontend study
+This is about frontend study.